Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 Exploring the geology of Iceland’s energy

 During orientation, you will visit geothermal sites and power plants in the fascinating southwest of Iceland, getting an introduction to the country’s energy production.
-In the eco-village Sólheimar, you will get a glimpse of one form of a sustainable community.

 The south of Iceland and the Golden Circle

-At the end of the program, you will go on a short excursion to take in Iceland’s tremendous geological diversity.
+During the program, you will go on a short excursion to take in Iceland’s tremendous geological diversity.
 The program also travels to the famous Golden Circle, which includes the Geysir Geothermal Area, Gullfoss waterfall, and Thingvellir National Park.
 You will discover the beauty and uniqueness of Iceland’s landscape, including volcanoes, glaciers, impressive waterfalls, lava fields, black-sand beaches, and more.
 You will have time to hike, enjoy Iceland’s flora and fauna, or dip into a relaxing hot spring.

 Faculty and Staff